Best Addiction Counseling Programs in Minnesota

 Online Learning - Visit Website

-The Graduate Certificate in Addiction Studies at Saint Mary's University of Minnesota equips students with advanced counseling skills for chemical dependency and addiction.
-This online program, requiring a bachelor's degree in a healthcare-related field, focuses on evidence-based practices and cultural sensitivity.
-Over two years, students engage in immersive coursework and a practicum, preparing for careers as alcohol and drug counselors.
-The program emphasizes ethical service and leadership, aligning with the university's Lasallian Catholic mission.
-With a cost of $655 per credit and multiple start dates, it's designed for professionals seeking to make a difference in addiction treatment.
+Saint Mary's University of Minnesota's online Graduate Certificate in Addiction Studies provides advanced training in chemical dependency counseling.
+This 25-credit program requires a healthcare-related bachelor's degree and emphasizes evidence-based practices, cultural sensitivity, and ethical service aligned with its Lasallian Catholic mission.
+Over two years, students complete immersive coursework and a practicum, preparing for careers as alcohol and drug counselors.
+The program does not require an entrance exam.
+With multiple start dates and a cost of $655 per credit, it's designed for professionals seeking to enhance their skills in addiction treatment.

 - Online program